Aldaviva/Kasa/Readme.md

 ```

 #### SetIndicatorLightOn
-Outlets have a physical status light that shows whether they are supplying power to consumers or not.
+Sockets have a physical status light that shows whether they are supplying power to consumers or not.

-This light can be disabled even when the outlet is on, for example if it's annoyingly bright in a room where you're trying to watch a movie or go to sleep.
+This light can be disabled even when the socket is on, for example if it's annoyingly bright in a room where you're trying to watch a movie or go to sleep.

-When you set this to `true` (the default value), the light will turn on if and only if the outlet is supplying power.
-When you set this to `false`, the light will never turn on, regardless of whether the outlet is supplying power.
-This setting is persistent, so if you want the light to always be off, you don't need to call `SetIndicatorLightOn(false)` every time you call `SetOutletOn(true)`.
+When you set this to `true` (the default value), the light will turn on if and only if the socket is supplying power.
+When you set this to `false`, the light will never turn on, regardless of whether the socket is supplying power.
+This setting is persistent, so if you want the light to always be off, you don't need to call `SetIndicatorLightOn(false)` every time you call `SetSocketOn(true)`.

 Even when you set this to `false`, the light will still blink for a few seconds while the outlet is booting up before turning the light off.
 ```cs